 L. POST EMPLOYMENT BENEFITS The Authority does not recognize or pay any post employment benefits.
-Accordingly, Governmental Accounting Standards Board (GASB) Statement Number 45 does not apply.

-M. NET POSITION AND FLOW ASSUMPTIONS Net position is reported as restricted when constraints placed on net position use as either:
+M. NET POSITION AND FLOW ASSUMPTIONS Net position is reported as restricted when constraints are placed on net position use as either:

 Externally imposed by creditors (such as debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.